atomist/sdm/README.md

     },
 );
 ```
+This editor will upgrade the Spring Boot version in one or more projects, then wait to see if the builds succeed.
+Output will look like this (in the case of success):

 <img src="https://github.com/atomist/github-sdm/blob/master/docs/dry_run_upgrade.png?raw=true"/>

-Dry run editing is another example of how commands and events can work hand in hand with Atomist to provide a uniquely powerful solution.
+> Dry run editing is another example of how commands and events can work hand in hand with Atomist to provide a uniquely powerful solution.

 ## Arbitrary Commands
 Both generators and editors are special cases of Atomist **command handlers**, which can be invoked via Slack or HTTP.
+You can write commands to ensure that anything that needs to be repeated gets done the right way each time, and that the solution isn't hidden on someone's machine.

 ## Pulling it All Together: The `SoftwareDeliveryMachine` class